cfe-lab/Kive/CONTRIBUTING.md

 [waffle]: https://waffle.io/cfe-lab/kive

+## Performance Testing ##
+It can be useful to track where time is spent when running a pipeline or a set of tests.
+Python comes with a profiler module:

+    python -m cProfile -s cumtime manage.py test --settings=kive.test_settings >timing.txt

+Another option is to install the gprof2dot package with pip.
+Then you can generate a call graph with timing information:

+    python -m cProfile -o timing.dat manage.py test --settings=kive.test_settings \
+    && python -m pstats timing.dat <timing_commands.txt >timing.txt \
+    && gprof2dot -f pstats timing.dat -o timing.dot

 ## Deploying a Release ##

 See the project wiki for instructions on how to [start a production server][wiki].